tonyelhabr/bdb2021/README.md

 paths, identifying “intersections” between routes within 2 seconds (20 frames) of the snap.
 (While this is by no means a perfect method, it seems to be relatively robust to false positives, e.g. deeper mesh concepts.)
-Some additional criteria was applied:
+Some additional criteria is applied:

 1. Receivers out of the backfield (i.e. mostly RBs) were disregarded.
     (Very few route intersections occurred for players coming out of the